Saturday, March 17, 2012

 they don’t replace the bullet-ridden windows

-The Law hasn't changed
+The Law never changed

 only the outlaws

-no longer white textbook deities
+no white textbook deities

-their stories abducted
+their stories were abducted

 driven into searing light